-- 1st Offense Step 1: Meet with the student to visit and assess students' understanding of bullying.
-Assign three (3) meetings with the Sacred Safe Classroom Teacher, to strengthen the students understanding of bullying. - 2nd Offense Step 2: Provide the student with a plan on how the bullying behavior will change.
+Bullying Consequences for Middle & High School Behaviors 1st Offense: 1 day I.S.S. and a plan must be created outlining how the behavior will change.
+The plan will be reviewed and signed by all parties involved.
+The plan will also list supports that student/staff need from the school.
+2nd Offense: 3 days O.S.S.
+Administrator or their designee will work with student exhibiting bullying/harassing behavior and the parents/guardians to review, update and modify the behavior plan.
+3rd Offense: Any further bullying offenses will result in recommendation for long-term suspension or an expulsion hearing.
+Referrals will be filed with local law enforcement.
+Consequences for Elementary 1 st Offense Step 1: Meet with the student to visit and assess students' understanding of bullying.
+Assign three (3) meetings with the Sacred Safe Classroom Teacher, to strengthen the students understanding of bullying.
+2^{M} Offense Step 2: Provide the student with a plan on how the bullying behavior will change.
 Plan will be reviewed and signed by the student, caretaker, DOS and the Principal.
-Student will meet with the School Counselor three (3) times to review and follow-up on the plan. - 3rd Offense Step 3: Continued bullying offenses will result in recommendation for long term intervention plan with the Sacred Safe Classroom Teacher, School Counselor, parents/guardians, and a member of the Project Aware Staff.
+Student will meet with the School Counselor three (3) times to review and follow-up on the plan.
+3 rd Offense Step 3: Continued bullying offenses will result in recommendation for long term intervention plan with the Sacred Safe Classroom Teacher, School Counselor, parents/guardians, and a member of the Project Aware Staff.
+Chronic Tardies Consequences for High School 1st Offense: After 3 tardies, a plan must be created with the student outlining how the behavior will change in the future.

-Chronic Tardies

-1st Offense: A plan must be created with the student outlining how the behavior will change in the future.
 The plan will be reviewed and signed by all partied involved.
 In addition, a verbal warning will be issued.
+2nd Offense: After 5 tardies, 1 day I.S.S. plus review and modification of plan.
+3rd Offense: After 7 tardies, 3 days I.S.S. with review and modification of the plan.
+4th Offense: After 9 tardies, 5 days I.S.S. with conference with parent and/or guardian.